WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/47_2_Corinthians/2_Cor_4.md

 For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison,

 ###### 18
 as we look not to the things that are seen but to the things that are unseen.
-For the things that are seen are transient, but the things that are unseen are eternal. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For the things that are seen are transient, but the things that are unseen are eternal.

 ***